hazelcast/training-courses/WAN_Replication/README.md

 - For EnterpriseMapWanReplicationClusterB, change the value of `static String licenseKey = "YOUR_LICENSE_KEY";`

 ### Map WAN Replication
-For running ClusterA run maven command:

-`mvn exec:java -Dexec.mainClass=com.hazelcast.wan.batch.map.EnterpriseMapWanReplicationClusterA`

-For running ClusterB run maven command:

-`mvn exec:java -Dexec.mainClass=com.hazelcast.wan.batch.map.EnterpriseMapWanReplicationClusterB`

 Example Use Case:

-1) start clusterA:
+1) start clusterA.
-`mvn exec:java -Dexec.mainClass=com.hazelcast.wan.batch.map.EnterpriseMapWanReplicationClusterA`
-2) start clusterB:
+2) start clusterB.
-`mvn exec:java -Dexec.mainClass=com.hazelcast.wan.batch.map.EnterpriseMapWanReplicationClusterB`
 3) in clusterA terminal: `put 1 2`
 4) in clusterB terminal: `get 1`
 5) in clusterA terminal: `putmany 1000`